MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

  Next, you'll debug the application to look for errors and test that both message boxes appear correctly.
 The following instructions tell you how to build and launch the debugger, but later you might read [Building a WPF Application (WPF)](/dotnet/framework/wpf/app-development/building-a-wpf-application-wpf) and [Debugging WPF](../debugger/debugging-wpf.md) for more information.

 ### Find and fix errors
- In this step, you'll find the error that we caused earlier by changing the name of the main window XAML file.
+ In this step, you'll find the error that we caused earlier by changing the name of the MainWindow.xaml file.

 #### To start debugging and find the error